 So what makes this particular honey so... buzzy?
 Upon unscrewing my Gerber baby food-sized glass jar, it looks like honey, smells like honey, and scoops out of the jar like a thick yet malleable paste, as opposed to a runny pancake syrup — which, according to the internet, is a telltale sign that it's pure and unrefined.

 That tracks: B.Powered Honey is, in fact, raw and unadulterated.
 But, as Beekeeper's Naturals founder Carly Stein tells me, honey isn't the only component at play here.
 Its ingredient profile, she says, is actually as complex as an individual honeycomb, because it also includes lesser-appreciated compounds sourced from the beehive, like pollen, royal jelly, and the most crucial in its immune-support claims: propolis.

 Just like the way propolis protects the bees, it's been found to deliver similar benefits to the human body when extracted from the hive.
-"Propolis has been used in healing modalities for centuries," explains Katina Martin, a licensed naturopathic doctor and the founder of Vermont Natural Family Health.
+"Propolis has been used in healing modalities for centuries," explains Katina Martin, a licensed naturopathic doctor and the co-founder of Aqua ViTea Kombucha.
 "It has anti-microbial, anti-inflammatory, and antibacterial properties, and has been shown to support immune-system functioning similar to OTC antiseptics or antibiotics."

 So, when Stein initially formulated her B.Powered Superfood Honey with propolis built in, she intended for to be ingested — a spoonful mixed into hot tea or a matcha latte — as a natural remedy for energy and immune support.
 But then, she says, people just starting putting it on their faces.